drduh/YubiKey-Guide/README.md

 Ensure you have:

-* Saved the encryption, signing and authentication sub-keys to YubiKey.
+* Saved encryption, signing and authentication sub-keys to YubiKey (`gpg -K` should show `ssb>` for sub-keys).
-* Saved the YubiKey PINs which you changed from defaults.
+* Saved the YubiKey user and admin PINs which you changed from defaults.
-* Saved the password to the master key.
+* Saved the password to the GPG master key.
-* Saved a copy of the master key, sub-keys and revocation certificates on an encrypted volume, to be stored offline.
+* Saved a copy of the master key, sub-keys and revocation certificate on an encrypted volume, to be stored offline.
 * Saved the password to that encrypted volume in a separate location.
 * Saved a copy of the public key somewhere easily accessible later.